All our courses are engaging, interactive and fun! Whether formal training or simply looking to brush up, we take online learning to the next level.

 Flaps which can be pushed up or down to adjust the angles of the bow and heel on a motor vessel

-Trinity House is a maritime organisation responsible for maintaining navigational aids, including lighthouses and buoys, along England, Wales, and the Channel Islands coasts.
+A maritime organisation responsible for maintaining navigational aids, including lighthouses and buoys, along England, Wales, and the Channel Islands coasts.
 It also covers navigational aids in Gibraltar.
 The British organisation is dedicated to ensuring the safety of shipping and seafarers' welfare.
-Officially known as the Corporation of Trinity House, it was established...
+Officially known as the Corporation of Trinity House, it was established by Royal Charter...

 A tropical hurricane is an intense tropical cyclone characterised by strong winds, heavy rainfall, and low pressure.
 These storms typically form over warm ocean waters near the equator and can cause significant damage to coastal areas when they make landfall.
 Tropical hurricanes are classified based on wind speeds, with categories ranging from 1 (weakest) to...